likianta/markdown-image-lofter/README.md

 ## Workflow

-1. Write markdown, with local images.
+1. Write markdown, embed local image files.
 2. Use this tool to upload images (to sm.ms image hosting):

     1. You must have a sm.ms account, get a secret api token and save it in [config.yaml](./config.yaml).